The Seafood Industry Climate Awards

 The Acme Smoked Fish Foundation does not fund the following:

-• Lobbying and activities to influence specific legislation
+• Lobbying and activities to influence specific legislation or policy advocacy

 • Religious organizations